Exact thresholds for Ising-Gibbs samplers on general graphs: Conclusion

 It follows that the mixing time of the Gibbs sampler in continuous time satisfies

 \end{maintheorem}

-While Theorem~\ref{t:veryGeneral} applies to general monotone systems, the use of the Censoring Lemma of Peres and Winkler does not allow to extend it to non-monotone systems such as random colourings.
-A major open problem is to relate spatial mixing to temporal mixing in non-monotone settings, for example for the hardcore model, antiferromagnetic Ising model, or colouring model.
+While Theorem~\ref{tveryGeneral} applies to general monotone systems, the use of the censoring lemma of Peres and Winkler does not allow us to extend it to nonmonotone systems such as random colorings.
+A major open problem is how to relate spatial mixing to temporal mixing in nonmonotone settings, for example, for the hardcore model, the antiferromagnetic Ising model or the coloring model.

-\subsection{Open Problems}
+\subsection{Open problems}

-We showed that Condition \eqref{e:mainCondition} establishes a uniform lower bound on the spectral gap of the continuous time dynamics over all graphs.
+We showed that condition (\ref{emainCondition}) establishes a uniform lower bound on the spectral gap of the continuous time dynamics over all graphs.
 It would be of interest to establish whether or not this is also true for bounds on the Log-Sobolev constant as well.

-As discussed in the introduction our results give rise to the following conjecture concerning non-monotone systems.
+As discussed in the \hyperref[intro]{Introduction}, our results give rise to the following conjecture concerning nonmonotone systems.

 \begin{conjecture} The Gibbs sampler for the antiferromagnetic Ising model (with no external field) is rapidly mixing on any graph whose maximum degree $d$, for any inverse temperature $\beta$ below the uniqueness threshold for the Ising model on the $d$-regular tree.